ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ### Binding a New Key to the Rotated Access Token {#rotate-access-token-key}

-If the client instance wishes to bind a new presentation key to an access token, the client instance MUST present both the new key and previous key in the access token rotation request.
+If the client instance wishes to bind a new presentation key to an access token, the client instance MUST present both the new key and the proof of previous key material in the access token rotation request.
 The client instance makes an HTTP POST as a JSON object with the following field:

 `key`: